 - Find the center of each end and line them up to the corners where they will go.

-- Use a large square to determine the exact angles you need.
+- Use a large square to determine the exact angles needed.

 - Mark the board to cut for each corner and use a miter saw to match the angles.

-- Use your glue and screws to attach the trim pieces.
+- Use wood glue and finishing nails to attach the trim pieces.

-Now that your doors are built, use your wood filler or putty to fill in any gaps before you begin the process of staining or painting.
+Use wood filler or putty to fill any gaps in the door before starting the process of staining or painting.

-- Use your saw to cut a 1 x 4 to match the length of the door track.
+- Use a table saw to cut a 1 x 4 to match the length of the door track.

 - Locate the studs and mark the areas you will be drilling.